Rychard/CodingStandards/csharp/capitalization-and-naming.md

 Follow the standard set by the .NET framework team when it comes to naming.
 The Programming section of this document provides naming templates for each construct within the C# language.
 These templates can be used in conjunction with the tables provided in the appendix of this standard to yield meaningful names in most scenarios.

+## Indicating Scope

+Developers should be able to infer the scope simply by following the naming conventions above.
+In the event of an identifier collision, consider choosing a different name for the conflicting identifier.
+If the identifier cannot be changed, it must be fully-qualified.
+It is advisable to insert a comment explaining the reasoning behind the decision.

+**Guidelines:**
+- Omit the `this` keyword *unless* it is necessary to resolve ambiguity.